 Distractions cost us time.
 They keep us from getting work done.
 They keep us from spending quality time with our loved ones.
 They can be incredibly frustrating at times.

 I’m going to let you in on a little secret.
 Distractions will only happen if you let them.
 That’s right.
-You’re the one that’s in control and you are able to cut most daily distractions out of your life.
+You’re the one that’s in control and you can cut most daily distractions out of your life.

 Step 1 – Become Aware Of The Distraction

-We’re so used to distractions these days, we don’t even notice them anymore.
+We’re so used to distractions these days, that we don’t even notice them anymore.

 Do you realize that your smartphone is distracting you with alerts several dozen times a day?